vbousquet/vpx_lightmapper/README.md

 ### Plastics

 The importer has an option to detect plastic walls and process them accordingly.
-If set, all walls with a thickness from 2.5 to 3.5 VP units will be processed like this:
+If set, all thin walls will be processed like this:
 - place the top material at the bottom, and set it to be shaded as translucent instead of diffuse,
-- set side material to a predefined transparent plastic material,
-- set top material to a predefined transparent plastic material, with alpha blending support,
+- set side and top material to a predefined transparent plastic material,
 - bevel the edges of the resulting mesh (only for baking, the bevel is not exported).

 ### Inserts